dpgithubRepo/100-days-of-code/README.md

 Day 38 - 2d array pattern printing

-Day 39 -  diagonal traversal in a 2d array
+Day 39 -  diagonal traversal in a 2d array, find eqilibrium index of an array